bkj/wit/README.md

 ### Notes

-Here are two ways that we could think about similarity of strings
+Here are two ways that we could think about similarity of strings:

 - `syntactic` : strings are similar, because they have similar structure
    - usernames : `ben46 is close to frank123`